 Bed adhesive typically isn’t needed when printing with PLA.
 That’s one of the reasons why PLA is considered the easiest to use 3D printing filaments.
 However, using a bed adhesive is still an option if you’re having trouble getting your PLA filament to stick.

 There are a lot of options for adhesives that are compatible with PLA.
 The good thing is that PLA can print at relatively low temperatures.
-This feature means that the bond does not need to particularly heat-stable.
+This feature means that the bond does not need to be particularly heat-stable.

 A layer of glue stick works well and is probably the most convenient option.
 If you’re feeling up to it, you can also cover your print bed with a layer of blue painter’s tape or Kapton tape.

 More important than the choice of adhesive is making sure that you apply in it even coats.
-For glue stick, the best strategy is to go over each print bed spot only once.
+For glue sticks, the best strategy is to go over each print bed spot only once.
 It avoids excess adhesive application that could end up being difficult to remove.

 For any type, make sure that none of the strips overlap each other and mess up the leveling of your bed.
 The process requires patience and a steady hand.